yousofkortam/gpa-genius/README.md

-Here is a professional `README.md` file for your project:

 # GPA Genius

 This project is a Spring Boot application that provides an API endpoint to calculate the GPA for given courses.
 The application is written in Java and uses Maven for dependency management.